Wednesday 30 July 2014

 Added value: There is a strong vocational emphasis where course subjects are concerned: teacher training, nursing, social work, engineering, computing, business and sports science, for example.
 Work placements are common and many courses lead to exemptions from professional bodies.
 The £5m Centre for the Creative Industries was used for the first time by students in 2011, and includes state-of-the-art TV and radio studios, 3D workshops, design studios, IT suites, Apple training suites and post-production audio and visual facilities.
 It has also become the new home to BBC Wales in Wrexham.
 The £2m Centre for the Child, Family Society opened for 2011 entrants.

-Teaching: 115th out of 124 for student satisfaction with teaching quality in the Complete University Guide, an incredible improvement on last year.
+Teaching: 30th out of 123 for student satisfaction with teaching quality in the Complete University Guide, an incredible improvement on last year.

 Cheap to live there?
 Very reasonable- between £55 and £70 per week for a room in a shared house.